exogen/graphbrainz-extension-lastfm/README.md

 Retrieve artist, release, and recording information from [Last.fm][].

+The extension works by sending the MBIDs of entities to the [Last.fm API][] whenever their `lastFM` field is requested.
+Only entities with known MBIDs on Last.fm will have their `lastFM` field, otherwise it will be null.

 **[Try out the live demo!][demo]** :bulb: Use the “Docs” sidebar or the documentation below to help construct your query.